 “It was flexible and I could study when my daughter was in bed.
 I was excited but my biggest fear was whether I was going to get through it and finish it.”

 But a weekly live lesson and supportive peer group helped Emma, who lives in South London with her husband and four-year-old daughter, to overcome some initial nerves.

 “I was really nervous at the start, I hadn’t done any learning for a long time and doubted myself but after the first live lesson I felt much more comfortable and realised the course was for me.

 “It was so interesting to work as part of a peer group with other mums and see where my strengths and weaknesses lie.
 I revisited parts of me that I thought were lost.
 I realised I was a taskmaster and a natural leader and it really built up my confidence.”

 Students on the Bootcamp course are set a real-world business challenge and learn how to use business tools such as Canva and Slack.

 “I was surprised that I really enjoyed working with data and pulling out insights and I loved learning how to use the graphic design tool Canva.
 Before, when I felt the fear with learning it was tempting to stop but the Bootcamp taught me it’s valuable to keep going and push into it.”

-Emma is now a lifelong learning convert and has signed up to the Digital Mums Foundation in Social Media Marketing this October - with plans to launch her new business next year.
+Emma is now a lifelong learning convert and has gone on to study social media marketing in more detail with us.
+She has plans to launch her new business offering VA services soon.

 “When you have a child you can lose yourself a bit but this course helps you find yourself again, explains Emma.